LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * Abstract Classes
     * Implementation projects are **not expected to change** abstract classes
-    * Example: Litium use _Services_ for most functionality and to access and work with entities (BaseProductService, VariantService etc.).
+    * Example: Service-classes are used for most functionality and to access and work with entities (BaseProductService, VariantService etc.).

 --